Linux, macOS, Microsoft Windows, Android, iOS

 The question is if it is so bad to go into these secrets, why are there so many people interested in the occult?
 This indie game with a tiny budget of £30,000 pounds, raised via Kickstarter, has been able to sell more than 100,000 copies.

 One of the interesting things about Cultist Simulator — and this comes with a shift in cultural perception — is that we are not seeing the occultist or cultist as it is called in this game, from outside.
 We are the one who is looking for the knowledge that will release us from this world.
-And that is something very attractive, even if we have to get rid of inspectors who poke their nose where they shouldn’t.
+And that is something very attractive, even if we have to get rid of inspectors who poke their noses where they shouldn’t.

 And that takes me to the next point.
 Who are the real occultists?

-Good news, they don’t eat human flesh and conjure evil.
+The good news is they don’t eat human flesh and conjure evil.
 Even Satanists think that Satan is just a virtual concept of rebellion and they are the good guys for showing the hypocrisy of society.
 So, none of them are or want to be evil.
 In fact, many try to be as positive as anyone else.

 Bad news to some, they are all around us, but they are hidden.
 So, unless you are one of them, you would never imagine that your doctor, the magazine kiosk guy or the sweet teacher of your 5-year-old, dons a black robe in the evenings and invokes ancient gods.